 What is a Password Manager?

-A password manager or a password vault is a useful software app that creates, stores and organizes a strong username and password.
-They generate unique and complex passwords for different accounts and apps that maintain your online security and privacy.
-Besides this, it provides encryption to all users.
-When you use a password manager, you have to remember the master password.
+A password manager, also known as a password vault, is a valuable tool that helps create, store, and manage strong usernames and passwords.
+It generates unique and complex passwords for different accounts, enhancing online security and privacy.
+Additionally, it encrypts all stored credentials, ensuring that your sensitive information remains protected.
+To use a password manager, you only need to remember one master password.

 How Does a Password Manager Work?